 Before we start burning effigies of George Lucas in the street, let's turn these numbers into a graph:

-That's a really pretty graph.
+That's a beautiful graph.
 But what in the name of a womp rat am I looking at?
-You are not looking at a truly inverse relationship.
+You are not looking at a genuinely inverse relationship.
 Look at how the number of ignitions increases for the prequel films and that the average review numbers ALSO increase.
 That is arguably a direct relationship.

 Note, too, that the original trilogy movies did not have an increase in ignitions at the same rate.
-In fact, they stayed fairly static, yet the average scores declined – indeed Revenge of the Sith is rated HIGHER than Return of the Jedi (Metacritic appears to hate Return of the Jedi…).
+They stayed pretty static, yet the average scores declined – indeed, Revenge of the Sith is rated HIGHER than Return of the Jedi (Metacritic appears to hate Return of the Jedi…).